JamilyaAsh/JamilyaAsh/README.md

 Hey, let me find some 🐞

 My name is Jamilya, I am a Functional Software Tester.
-Here I want to share some of my web and mobile testing portfolio items that I created gained during some of my studies and freelance projects.
+Here I want to share some of my web and mobile testing portfolio items that I created during my studies and freelance projects.

 A Few Quick Facts